John Cooke Bourne: Proposed suspension bridge at Kyiv, 1847

-Late 1840s Bourne started working for Charles Blacker Vignoles, who was employed to construct the Nicholas Chain Bridge in Kyiv over the Dnieper River.
+In the late 1840s, Bourne started working for Charles Blacker Vignoles, who was employed to construct the Nicholas Chain Bridge in Kyiv over the Dnieper River.
 Bourne made the following sketch, which was presented to the Tsar in 1847.
 The construction of the bridge started in 1848 and was completed in 1855.
 Bourne made drawings and later weekly photographs of every stage of its construction.

 In this period Bourne also learned to make daguerreotypes, which were introduced in 1839, and calotypes, introduced in 1841.
 He was encouraged by Charles Blacker Vignoles, who was an amateur photographer, to use those techniques to document the further construction of the bridge.
 He soon came to realize, that the "photography's precise recording... would supersede drawing as a means of making topographical views" because it was less expensive, and more accurate.